deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

     <b>Listing 15-14.</b> Aliasing a controler and action in the RouteConfig.cs file.
 </p>

-### P8 -----------------------------------------

 As can be seen, the new route was defined first.
-This is because it is more specific than the routes they follow

-* If a request for Shop/OldAction were processed by the next defined route, for example, I would get a different result from the one I want.
+This is because it is more specific than the routes they follow.
+If a request for *Shop/OldAction* were processed by the next defined route, this could lead to the **404-Not Found error** page
-* The request would be deal with using a 404-Not Found error, rather than being translated in order to preserve a contract with my clients.

 <!--
 # Chapter 15: URL Routing
 ## Using static URL segments
-### Listing 15-14.
-Aliasing a controler and action in the RouteConfig.cs file.

 > SUMMARRY AND UPDATE ==========================
 .